Caring For Carers

 Our phone based Carer Support Planners are available to support carers.
 This service is free and confidential, and available Monday – Friday 9am – 6pm, with professional counsellors available to talk through any concerns you may have.
 To access this telephone: 1800 422 737.

-- Emergency respite is still available and will be offered throughout this period.
+- Emergency respite and respite through financial directed packages are still available and will be offered throughout this period.
 To access this telephone 1800 422 737.

-- Carer counselling is now available via phone, and the process to access this support has not changed, please call 1800 422 737, Monday – Friday 9am – 6pm.
+- Carer counselling and coaching are now available via phone or online, and the process to access this support has not changed, please call 1800 422 737, Monday – Friday 9am – 6pm.

-- Carer Support and Peer Groups are still available.
+- Peer Groups are still available via online